September 15, 2022 by Sonja Edridge

 Are mocktails healthy?
 Excellent question, dear inquisitive reader.
 We love it when folks are clever enough to root around the surface of a booming trend like mocktails.
 It shows that you are a free thinker who wants to know the real deal before buying in.
-Good on ya.
+Good on you.

-Hopping straight to it, the answer to your question is (maddingly, we realize) both yes, and no. It all depends on the drink in question, you see.
+Hopping straight to it, the answer to your question is (maddingly, we realise) both yes, and no. It all depends on the drink in question, you see.
 Let’s take a look at what makes a healthy mocktail, shall we?

 Should you replace your cocktails with mocktails?